• Skip to primary navigation

 3 Important Areas To Get Organized BEFORE The School Year

-Summer is coming to an end, and school will start sooner than you think.
-To get you prepared for the busy season of running around and helping your kids with schoolwork, today's post will talk about the three areas to set up to help make the school year organized.
+As summer is coming to an end, and school will start sooner than you think.
+To prepare you for the busy season of running around and helping your kids with schoolwork, today's post will discuss the three areas to set up to help organize the school year.
 Doing this before school starts will minimize the mayhem.

 Jump to:

-• 1st Important Area: Create a space for your child to do their homework.
+• 1st Important Area: Create a homework space for your child.

 • 2nd Important Area: Purchase the right weekly calendar/agenda planner for them to use.